Euchiz/LIQA_multi-threads/doc/Usage.md

-# Instruction about how to use LIQA
+# HOW TO USE LIQA

 The inputs of LIQA are aligned long-read RNA-seq data in BAM format and a reference isoform annotation file (Ensembl/Refseq).
 User needs to specify `-task` to perform in each step:
 ```